CannerCMS/docs.canner.io/docs/guides-storage.md

 Canner provides different storages for you to customize where to store files of your CMS.

-> Currently, files are not your local data, files are supported cloud services data.
+> Currently, files are not from your local server, storage features are supported cloud services data.

 ## Usage